steveklabnik/rust_for_rubyists/book/chapter-06.rst

 Note the extra parens.
 Typing out ``});`` really sucks, and having the ``({`` is also awkward.
 Just like Ruby, Rust has special syntax when you're passing a single closure to a method.
 Awesome.
-And it shouldn't suprise Rubyists that you can pass a closure (read: block) to a method, and have it loop.
+And it shouldn't surprise Rubyists that you can pass a closure (read: block) to a method, and have it loop.
 Let's print out the numbers now.
 First step: we need to get the number of the current iteration.
 Rubyists will do a double take::